codingMustache/codingMustache/README.md

 ## Joke of the Day

-I thought my wife was joking when she said she'd leave me if I didn't stop signing "I'm A Believer"...
-Then I saw her face.
+Some people say that I never got over my obsession with Phil Collins.
+But take a look at me now.

 ## Daily Trivia

-Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
+Which programming language was developed by Sun Microsystems in 1995?
- 1. Four Years
+ 1. Java
- 2. Eight Years
+ 2. C++
- 3. Year
+ 3. Solaris OS
- 4. Two Years
+ 4. Python

 <details>
   <summary>Answer</summary>
-  Year
+  Java
 </details>